sanjeevprasada/AtlantaCrime/README.md

 It is important to cluster based on location and time, as they are relevant features of a crime’s occurrence and are useful for a police force’s patrol.
 Hence, the mean shift algorithm would be useful as one of the unsupervised learning methods to explore, in addition to k-means clustering.
 To finishAs for supervising learning techniques, decision trees have been used as a means of classification [2, 4].
 Utilizing the severity of a crime served beneficial to the analysis.
 The decision tree works well, so naturally a random forest algorithm will supplement crime analysis further.
 Lastly, we can explore the accuracy given by a Naive Bayes Classifier.
 All algorithms need at least half of the available training data in order to build a successful set of clusters or prediction model to suffice for trends for crimes in future years, and to provide a police department with the necessary information on how they should run their patrol.
 Throughout our modeling and data pre-processing, we used primarily Python, along with a few Python packages: sci-kit learn, sci-py, pandas, and numpy.

 #### What is new in our approach?
 We generated a crime score for each neighborhood for each day.
 This is our "secret sauce".
 We believe that in order to label locations as __hotspots__, we needed to aggregate a score including heavy weightage for the most severe crimes.
+We classified each crime that occured into one of these categories.

-+ Category 1: homicides
++ Category 1: homicides, manslaughter (1000x)
-+ Category 2:
++ Category 2: aggravated assault, robbery (100x)
-+ Category 3:
++ Category 3: burgulary, auto-theft (10x)
-+ Category 4:
++ Category 4: larceny (1x)

 ## Visualization
 Crime instensities across the city limits of Atlanta.

-These visualizations of Atlanta are from 2009-2018 and are visualizing the counts of crimes occuring.
+These visualizations of Atlanta are from 2009-2018 and are visualizing the counts of total crimes occuring.

 ![Atlanta all categories visualization](images/visualization/Crime_intensities.png?raw=true)